devbisme/PadPainter/README.md

 ### Pin State

 These checkboxes are used to select pins which are connected or unconnected to nets.
-For example, checking the `Unconnected` box will only highlights pins that are not currently connected to anything.
+For example, checking the `Unconnected` box will only highlight pins that are not currently connected to anything.

 ### Action Buttons